-The Sunshine State will have you shining with smiles with all its free fun options, which you can find at our Free in 50 States: Florida section.
+The Sunshine State will have you shining with smiles with all its free fun options, which you can find at our free in Florida section.

 Faith Hill claims to be a proud Mississippi girl.
 And hey, if you can spell it, you surely should visit it!
 Mississippi is home to some amazing free fun.